vitaly-t/decomment/README.md

 * Removes unnecessary gaps left by comment blocks
 * Can handle valid JSON or JavaScript of any size
 * Compliant with ECMAScript 6

+In terms of the performance, this library is as fast as it gets, in part because it makes no use of regular expressions.

+For example, it churns through AngularJS 1.5 Core (1.1MB of JavaScript) in under 40ms.